Allthan History, Family Crest & Coats of Arms

-Norman Conquest of England occurred.
+The ancient history of the name Allthan began soon after 1066 when the Norman Conquest of England occurred.
 It was a name given to a person or family of German heritage.
 Further research showed the name was derived from the Anglo-Norman-French word aleman, which means German.
-CITATION[CLOSE]

 Early Origins of the Allthan family

 The surname Allthan was first found in Allemagne, now known as Fleury-sur-Orne, near Caen in Normandy.
 There is no clear record of the family arriving in Britain but their voyage is of no doubt.